 Use this website to find books, programs, ideas that can help ignite a spark to

-Follow the links on the upper left side or the bottom of this page to find the kinds of information related to relationship problems you need in areas such as
+Follow the links on the upper left side of this page to find the kinds of information related to relationship problems you want in areas such as

 It's not beyond any of us to have better relationships over 50.
-The sooner we start, the sooner we start to reap the rewards.
-The longer we keep working at it, the longer we reap the rewards.
+The sooner you start, the sooner you reap the rewards.
+The longer you keep working at it, the longer you reap the rewards.

 This is a work in progress.